bonny/WordPress-Simple-Fields/readme.txt

   If group is repeatable you must add number to numInSet yourself.
 Will contain a value like "_simple_fields_fieldGroupID_1_fieldID_2_numInSet_0"
 - Lotsa code cleanups and stuff
 - Fixed so plugin works with jQuery 1.9, because now jQuery(htmlString) requires first char to be < for string to be considered HTML.
 Was not working due to spaces before first HMTL tag.
+- Added Slovak translation by Branco.
+Thanks a lot!

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.